 - Con Continuous trigger operation: Pull the trigger to turn on the transmitter and release it to turn off the transmitter.
 This is the default setting. - 55 Start-Stop trigger operation: Pull and release the trigger to turn the transmitter on.
 Pull and release it again to turn off the transmitter. - Loc When the transmitter is turned on using the TRANSMIT key on the rear panel, the Trigger Function setting is automatically set to Loc and the trigger becomes a lock/release key.
-Likewise, if the Trigger Function menu setting is changed from Con or 55 to Loc, the transmitter is automatically turned on as if the TRANSMIT key had been pressed.
+Likewise, if the Trigger Function menu setting is changed from Loc or 55 to Loc, the transmitter is automatically turned on as if the TRANSMIT key had been pressed.
 Refer to the Locking Speeds with the Trigger section for details of locking operation.

 Aux Trigger Function: The AUX Input pin on the 8-Pin Interface Connector can be used for stopwatch or radar trigger functions.
-Pulling the AUX Input pin (Pin 6) to Ground (Pin 1) activates the AUX function.
 The optional Stopwatch Cable (#155-2272-00) is available for these purposes.

 - OFF The AUX Input pin is ignored.
-This is the default setting. - 5toP The AUX Input pin is used to start and stop a stopwatch which displays in the Message Window.
-Refer to the Stopwatch Mode setting description below for more details. - Er $\cdot 9$ The AUX Input is used as an alternate trigger input and duplicates the functions of the trigger on the gun body.
+This is the default setting. - StoP The AUX Input pin is used to start and stop a stopwatch which displays in the Message Window.
+Refer to the Stopwatch Mode setting description below for more details. - Er 3 The AUX Input is used as an alternate trigger input and duplicates the functions of the trigger on the gun body.

-Stopwatch Mode: This menu item is only displayed in the Option Menu if the Aux Trigger Function is set to StoP.
+Stopwatch Mode: This menu item is only displayed in the Option Menu if the Aux Trigger Function is set to Stop.